flatsiedatsie/huawei_band_8_python/README.md

 You may need to reset your band before it will show up in a scan / before you can connect to it.

-Finally, I made some small additions to `device_config.py`, so you'll want to override that file inside `lib/huawei`
+Finally, I made some small additions to device_config.py, so you'll want to override that file inside `lib/huawei`.
+Original file: https://github.com/zyv/huawei-lpv2/blob/master/huawei/services/device_config.py